metamath/lamp-guide/docs/index.md

 #### Search patterns

-The "magnifying glass" icon enables you to search for a statement that matches a given pattern.
+The "magnifying glass" icon enables you to search for a statement that matches a given pattern, showing you matches.
+You can then select a match and create a new statement from that match.

 The search pattern language is very simple,
 Note that search will *only* match on the conclusion part